pmunts/libsimpleio/elements/README.txt

    code, .Net, and Web Assembly as well as native Linux, native MacOS and native Windows platforms.

-   It can be used to develop both [2].Net Framework and [3].Net Core applications using the libsimpleio or libremoteio libraries for .Net published on [4]NuGet.
+   Here are some Visual Studio 2019 project templates and example projects for developing platform neutral .Net Core applications using the libsimpleio and libremoteio library packages published on [2]NuGet.

+   The simplest way to begin developing such an applications is to download one or more of the project templates and copy it to

+   %HOMEDRIVE%%HOMEPATH%\Documents\Visual Studio 2019\Templates.

+   Then you can create a new project within Visual Studio 2019 using one of the templates.
    _______________________________________________________________________

-   Questions or comments to Philip Munts [5]phil@munts.net
+   Questions or comments to Philip Munts [3]phil@munts.net

    I am available for custom system development (hardware and software) of products using ARM Linux or other microcomputers.